PeacheyByte/peacheybyte.github.io/index.md

 ## About the Studio
 Peacheybyte Studios is own and operated by **Leon Peachey (ABN: 42 617 334 369)**.
-We specialise in developing lightweight, privacy-friendly Android and desktop tools for independent users — without ads, accounts, or subscriptions.
+Specialising in the development of lightweight, privacy-friendly Android and desktop tools for independent users.